 Note that this is not a formal advisory notice from any school of nursing or nursing college in PNG.
-It is a piece of general information based on insights on education & development information this blog provides for over 10 years.
+It is a piece of general information based on insights on education & development information this blog has provided for over 10 years.

 Hope this information points you in the right direction as you make your choices and anticipate your selection.